Steak Panzanella Salad

 Meantime I cut up a baguette into bite-sized pieces, tossed them with olive oil and salt and pepper and toasted them on a cookie sheet until they were just golden.
 I snacked on a few for, you know, quality control purposes.

-After that it was just a matter of slicing up the tomatoes along with some red onion for sass and a little cucumber, and then tossing the whole thing with a quick mixture of red wine vinegar and olive oil.
+After that it was just a matter of slicing up the tomatoes along with some sweet onion for sass and a little cucumber, and then tossing the whole thing with a quick mixture of red wine vinegar and olive oil.

 Basil bouquet in a jar.